ReproNim/ReproHub/README.md

 #### Deployment steps

-To use this repo for reprohub deployment (make sure the z2jh-aws-ansible is populated, otherwise do `git submodule update --init z2jh-aws-ansible` in the main repo before the `cd` step below:
+To use this repo for reprohub deployment (make sure the z2jh-aws-ansible is populated, otherwise do `git submodule update --init z2jh-aws-ansible` in the main repo before the `cd` step below):

 ```bash
 cd z2jh-aws-ansible